suetanvil/udeck/README.txt

 Documentation
 =============

-The directory 'docs' contains the manuals.
+The directory 'docs' contains the manuals, notably:

+	intro.pod	-- An introduction/tutorial.

+	manual.pod	-- The Deck language reference.

+	libref.pod	-- The Deck library reference.

+The script docs/make-docs.sh recreates those parts of the manual that were machine-generated and produces HTML manuals from the PODs.

+The directory 'progs' contains a number of Deck programs of varying quality.
+They may be useful as examples.